Rahulray12/puzzelfun/README.md

 *Result*:

 - Website is responsive on all screen sizes from mobile, tablet, laptop and desktop.
 No images are pixelated or stretched.
 No text were overflowed or cut off.
 No contents were out of their box or get overlapped.
-- It functions well by using both keyborad or touch screen device.
+- It functions well by using both keyborad and touch screen devices.

 ### Wave Web Accessibility